 Reviewer Comment 1.4.3 — My experience with the SPE is that while at the group level the effect reliably emerges, I also often have participants that do not show it at all, or even have RTs that are faster for a control category than the self.
 This makes me wonder if split-half reliability might not be related to the magnitude of the SPE.
 Perhaps the authors could check whether they correlate and potentially add this information in the supplementary materials.

 Reply: Thank you for highlighting the potential correlation between split-half reliability and the magnitude of SPE.
-Actually, we’ve conducted this analysis and incorporated the results in the supplementary materials (page XXXin section Exploratory Analysis).
+Actually, we’ve conducted this analysis and incorporated the results in the supplementary materials (page 10, in section Exploratory Analysis).
 As you anticipated, the correlation coefficient is very weak, suggesting no significant correlation between split-half reliability and the magnitude of SPE.

+“We also explored the correlation between split-half reliability and effect size (Hedges’ g), as shown in Fig. S8.
+Our exploratory analysis did not find a significant correlation among them.
+This result pattern was somehow consistent with the reliability paradox (Hedge et al., 2018; Logie et al., 1996), which suggested that robust experimental effects are not always associated with robust individual difference correlations.

+Fig. S8 Regression Analysis Between Permutated SHR and Effect Size (Hedges’ g) Using Different SPE Measures.
+Note: The vertical axis represents permutated split-half reliability, and the horizontal axis represents the effect size (Hedges’ g).
+Each facet represents one SPE measures.”

 Reviewer 2